aiplanethub/getting-started-with-deep-learning/fundamentals-of-deep-learning-and-neural-networks/247-Setting Up TensorFlow.md

 ### GPUs

 GPU stands for Graphics Processing Unit.
-You'll also see GPUs commonly referred to as graphics cards or video cards.
+You'll also see GPUs being referred to as graphics cards or video cards.
 Every PC uses a GPU to render images, video, and 2D or 3D animations for display.
 A GPU performs quick math calculations and frees up the CPU to do other things.

 The introduction of GPUs led to the rise of gaming industries and industries that provide high-quality visuals.
 GPUs are not only used in machine learning work but are also highly useful for content creators, digital artists, and gamers.